 Watch: Joe Biden to speak on days-long election process Friday night

-BATON ROUGE - Democratic presidential nominee Joe Biden will speak Friday night at 8 p.m. on the days-long election.
+BATON ROUGE - Democratic presidential nominee Joe Biden will speak Friday night on the days-long election.

 Click here to stream the speech live or watch it on WBRZ, WBRZ Plus, or Facebook Live.